mn263/home-automation/README.md

 ## Requirements Completed

-A JavaScript application simulating house automation: pressing a button on a control panel would visually turn on a light, change the temperature or close the curtains.
+Pressing a button on a control panel would visually turn on a light, change the temperature or close the curtains.
 Some constraints:
 - the application must use jQuery
 - the components must have HTTP based "server" interaction (use a static file